VSkin

 Does VSkin ever ask for my Steam API key?

-No. VSkin signs you in with Steam (OpenID), which only confirms your SteamID, and reads your inventory through an open-source extension from your own logged-in Steam session.
-There is no Steam Web API key to generate, paste, or share, and no trade permission is ever requested at any point in the process.
+No. VSkin signs you in with Steam OpenID, which only confirms your SteamID, and reads your inventory through an open-source extension from your own signed-in Steam session.
+There is no Steam Web API key to generate, paste, or share, and no trade permission is ever requested at any point.

 Why is giving out a Steam Web API key dangerous?